-It’s September already and some of the leaves on our property are already beginning to change colors.
+It’s September already and some of the leaves on our property have already began to change colors.
 For so many of us, like the seasons, we have seen many changes and had to adjust the way we go about living.

-Fall is usually the season when students are back in school, football games are on TV and there is a chill in the air.
+Fall is usually the season when students head back to school, football games are on TV and there is a chill in the air.
 It’s a season that begins the transition to winter and then spring comes with flowers blooming and weather getting warmer.
 But this year that is all different.

 Students are back in school but being in school now might mean virtual learning for a few months.
 If a student is back in school, both the student and his or her parents worry about their safety in terms of not getting COVID-19.
 And for students with an autism diagnosis, change has resulted in life looking massively different from life last year at this time.

 Others have often told me that an individual with an autism diagnosis doesn’t like change.
 I tend to disagree.
 While certainly some don’t like change, I know many who aren’t autistic that don’t like change either.
 But I also know many Neurodiverse people that seek and embrace change.

 My son is one such individual.
 I have watched how he has responded to the various changes in life since last March.
 He is adapting very well to these changes, despite increased social isolation due to the pandemic.
 Nevertheless, he has adapted to that as well.